Border Cities

 2019: Fourth Border Regions Development Conference

 The Charter highlighted the guiding principles of development: citizenship; representativeness; sustainability; and legitimacy.
-In addition, it highlights the role of culture as a driving force for the development of effective public policies for border cities: in order to implement the concept of culture in planning, it should preferably start from the rescue of indigenous cultures, their historical matrices and means of expression.
-"In order to be representative, this rescue should seek to integrate and enhance the existing centres of knowledge in the cross-border region of the triple frontier".
+In addition, the role of culture as a propelling element for the development of effective public policies for border cities is highlighted: to implement the concept of culture in planning, it should preferably start from the rescue of indigenous cultures, their historical matrices and means of expression.
+"To be representative, this rescue must seek the integration and valorization of existing knowledge centers in the transboundary region of the triple border."

 We believe, therefore, that the initial paradigms and basic principles for the solution of the serious problems of border cities have been presented.
 It now remains for us, for all interested entities, based on what was defined in the Foz do Iguaçu Charter and for that city, to transform the particular concepts into general concepts, in order to guarantee the integral development of these regions.